Jillian Leddra – Violin teacher and Musical Director of the Bayswater Suzuki Group.

 Helen Neilson teaches cello across an eclectic range of environments, working with students mostly aged 4-18 from a variety of different backgrounds.
-She is fascinated by the developmental processes at play through learning a string instrument and takes a holistic approach towards her work.
-Helen is a strong believer in the value of group work as a complement to individual lessons and is convinced by the power of environment upon development.
+She takes a holistic approach towards her work and is a strong believer in the value of group work as a complement to individual lessons.

-Helen’s home teaching practice, “Our Cello Community @ The Lodge, SW4” is well established, and she enjoys teaching students from age 4 to later teenage years.
-Many of her students attend the Bayswater Suzuki Group.
+Helen’s home teaching practice, “Our Cello Community @ The Lodge, SW4” is well established and many of her students attend the Bayswater Suzuki Group.
 Her wider professional activities include being cello tutor and Head of Strings at Latymer Upper School, where she is enjoying developing the chamber music programme and likes running large workshops with visiting teachers for the string students to help motivate and inspire them.
 She teaches cello at St Paul’s Girls’ School and also on a whole class strings programme at the Sir John Cass Foundation Primary School in Tower Hamlets where every child is fully funded to learn a string instrument as part of their school curriculum.
 She is also a deputy teacher at Morley College Centre for Young Musicians and the Royal College of Music Junior Department, and is a consultant to the London Music Masters programme, helping to train some of their cello teachers.
 She was previously Director of Cello Club, the junior division of the London Cello Society and now enjoys teaching regularly on their Cello Days and workshop events.
 Courses taught on include Bryanston; CelloFest; Pro Corda Cello Course; Bayswater Chamber Music Course.